smorin/vagrant-flow/README.md

 ```

 Example multiinitconfig.yml file for use with virtualbox and digitalocean providers.
 All the extra parameters are required to make digitalocean work.
+Get your digitalOcean token by logging in and generating a new token under "Apps & API"
 ```
 ---
 #Where your ssh private key lives (for use with digital ocean)
 #~/.ssh/id_rsa is the default, so you can omit this value if you want
 :sshPrivateKeyPath: ~/.ssh/id_rsa

-#These two keys (digitalOceanApiKey and digitalOceanClientId) must be set for digitalocean to work
+#The digitalOceanToken must be set for digitalocean to work.
+You can generate one at https://cloud.digitalocean.com/settings/applications
-#Omit them if you don't want digitalocean as a provider option in your vagrantfile
+#Omit it if you don't want digitalocean as a provider option in your vagrantfile
-:digitalOceanApiKey: xxxxxxxxxxxx
-:digitalOceanClientId: yyyyyyyyyyyy
+:digitalOceanToken: xxxxxxxxxxxxxxyyyyyyyzzzzz988765445678765

 :intnetName: neverwinterDP
 machines: